Edward Bernard Scharfenberger: Apostolic Administrator of Buffalo

 On December 4, 2019, Francis appointed Scharfenberger as apostolic administrator of Diocese of Buffalo in New York, following the resignation of Bishop Richard Malone.
 According to The New York Times, Malone resigned his post following a Vatican investigation on the handling of sex abuse allegations in Buffalo.

 The New York Times reported in December 2019 that Scharfenberger had "gained a reputation for taking a more empathetic approach in his handling of the abuse crisis."
 At a news conference announcing his appointment as apostolic administrator, Scharfenberger said, "I am here to walk with you, and I am [here] to help you heal."
 Scharfenberger's responsibilities as bishop of Albany were left unchanged.

 On April 28, 2020, Scharfenberger notified 23 priests in the Diocese of Buffalo who had been either suspended due to sex crimes or accused of sex crimes that due to the diocese's bankruptcy agreement, it could no longer make retirement payments, health care, car insurance or dental care to them.

 On January 15, 2021, Bishop Michael Fisher was installed as bishop of the Diocese of Buffalo, taking over for Scharfenberger.

 Resignation

 In September 2023, Scharfenberger submitted his mandatory resignation letter to the Vatican upon the occasion of his 75th birthday.

 On October 20, 2025, Scharfenberger's resignation from the position of Bishop of Albany was accepted by Pope Leo XIV.
 The Pope appointed Bishop Mark O'Connell, an auxiliary bishop of the Archdiocese of Boston, to replace Scharfenberger.

+St. Clare’s Hospital pension lawsuit

+In December 2025, a Schenectady County jury found Scharfenberger and five other defendants liable for the collapse of the St. Clare’s Hospital pension fund, which left over 1,100 retirees with little to no benefits.
+The jury determined that Scharfenberger, who succeeded Bishop Howard Hubbard in 2014, had breached his fiduciary duties and assigned him 10% of the fault for the fund's failure.

+The jury awarded the pensioners $54.2 million in compensatory damages, ruling that Scharfenberger and other leaders were acting as agents of the Roman Catholic Diocese of Albany when the wrongful acts occurred.
+Although the jury also cleared the way for punitive damages, the second phase of the trial was abruptly halted on December 16, 2025, after Scharfenberger filed for personal Chapter 7 bankruptcy.